sincze/Domoticz-Omnik-Local-Web-Plugin/README.md

 ## Acknowledgements

 * Special thanks for all the hard work of [Dnpwwo](https://github.com/dnpwwo), for the examples and fixing the HTTP GET error.
-* menno99 and @smartcontrol19 for testing.
+* ChatGPT for generating the basic threading Domoticz plugin
 * Domoticz team